-Using the analysis technique for uncovered set tournament rules in~\cite{AnshelevichBEPS18,MunagalaW19}, suppose $B$ is the optimal candidate and $A$ is the outcome of our protocol.
-Either $f(AB) \geqslant 1-\lambda$ directly, or there exists another candidate $C$ such that $f(AC) \geqslant 1 - \lambda$ and $f(CB) \geqslant \lambda$.
-It therefore suffices to consider three such candidates $A,B,C$ and the worst-case distortion over these can be expressed via the following:
+Using the analysis technique for uncovered set tournament rules in \cite{AnshelevichBEPS18,MunagalaW19}, suppose $B$ is the optimal candidate and $A$ is the outcome of our protocol.
+Then, by definition, either $f(AB) \geqslant 1-\lambda$ directly, or there exists another candidate $C$ such that $f(AC) \geqslant 1 - \lambda$ and $f(CB) \geqslant \lambda$.
+It therefore suffices to consider just three candidates $A,B,C$, and the worst-case distortion over these can be expressed via the following:

-Since the first case $f(AB) \geqslant 1 - \lambda$ is a restriction of the second case with $C = B$, it further suffices to upper bound the distortion in the second case only, with $f(AC) \geqslant 1-\lambda$ and $f(CB) \geqslant \lambda$.
+Since the first case $f(AB) \geqslant 1 - \lambda$ is a restriction of the second case with $C = B$, it further suffices to upper bound the distortion in the second case only, with $f(AC) \geqslant 1-\lambda$ and $f(CB) \geqslant \lambda$.\footnotemark

 As two maximum matchings ($(A,C)$ on $AC\times CA$ and $(C,B)$ on $CB\times BC$) will occur, we introduce the following notation to avoid ambiguity by highlighting both alternatives involved.
 We say a voter pair $(u,v)$ is an \textbf{$\boldsymbol{A\succ C}$ pair} if the pair deliberates in the $(A,C)$ matching and favors $A$.
 Similarly, a $C\succ A$ pair is one that deliberates in the $(A, C)$ matching and favors $C$.
 The $C\succ B$ and $B\succ C$ pairs are defined analogously.